-Tesseract Initiative's leaders are diverse and dedicated, bringing perspectives from different fields and experience with community education endeavors.
-They exemplify the wide-ranging know-how we weave into all of our programs.
+Tesseract Initiative's leaders bring perspective from several different disciplines as well as experience with community education endeavors.
+They exemplify the dynamism and wide-ranging know-how we weave into all of our programs.

 Clayton Ou is a multidisciplinary designer, artist, and programmer from California's Silicon Valley.
 He holds a B.A. in Technocultural Studies from the University of California, Davis, an unconventional interdisciplinary major that allowed him to bring together his interests across digital media, engineering, and social sciences and explore their intersections.
 After graduating, he worked for a while on marketing, media, and UX design at a startup developing innovative voice-driven solutions for self-management of personal health conditions, helping the company to earn an honorable mention in a global hackathon.
-Afterwards, he decided to strike out on his own and founded Tesseract Initiative out of a series of workshops for high school students he had been running since college, where he now wears many hats, including running the organization's day-to-day operations, teaching most of its workshops during the winter and spring, managing its finances, designing graphics and interfaces, developing its website, and maintaining its technical infrastructure.
+Afterwards, he decided to strike out on his own and founded Tesseract Initiative out of a series of workshops for high school students he had been running since college.
+At Tesseract, he now wears many hats - in addition to his role as a board member, his other responsibilities include running the organization's day-to-day operations, teaching most of its workshops during the winter and spring, managing its finances, designing its graphics, developing its website, and maintaining its technical infrastructure.
 In his spare time, Clayton enjoys cycling, playing video games, and trying out as many types of exotic cheese as he can find.

 Elisabeth Simonovich holds a degree in chemistry with a minor in math from Willamette University.
 As a high school student, she was part of FIRST® Robotics Competition Team 1868, the Space Cookies, an all-girls robotics team supported by the Girl Scouts & NASA and based in the San Francisco Bay Area.
 Elisabeth started out on the team as the director of outreach and rose to become the lead of the marketing and outreach team, helping with many other areas along the way.
 During her time on the team, she began running workshops on marketing and outreach.
 After completing high school, she relocated to Oregon for four years to attend college, while continuing to assist with workshops around the Bay Area by returning to California during summer breaks.
 After graduating, she moved back to the Bay Area, where she currently works as a lifeguard, and spends her spare time reading and cooking.